keypom/keypom-docs/docs/Tutorials/Advanced/daos/introduction.md

 With these requirements met, you will be able to seamlessly and automatically register new members into your DAO while maintaining the integrity of your DAO's members.

-In this tutorial, you'll learn how to create this seamless DAO onboarding.

 :::info
-This tutorial will be interacting with MoonDAO, a [Sputnik V2](https://github.com/near-daos/sputnik-dao-contract) DAO
+This tutorial will have members registered into the MoonDAO, a [Sputnik V2](https://github.com/near-daos/sputnik-dao-contract) compatible DAO.

 <p align="center"> <img src={require("/static/img/docs/advanced-tutorials/dao-auto-reg/moondaohomepage.png").default} width="80%" height="80%" alt="ticketing" class="rounded-corners"/></p>
 :::